Smrtnyk/Firetable/README.md

 ## Core Features

-- Organization & Property Management
+- Organisation & Property Management
-  - Create and manage multiple organizations and their properties
+  - Create and manage multiple organisations and their properties
   - Role-based access control for users

 - Event Planning